rousso1/scss-root-selectors/README.md

-# How to write concise, DRY, maintainable and refactor-able SCSS code in a large repo - With ease. — Edit
+# Easily write concise, DRY, maintainable and refactor-able SCSS code in a large repo. — Edit
 # *WORK IN PROGRESS*

 ---